meequalspirate/legoTools/README.md

 # legoTools
 Over the past year I've start making bulk purchases of Legos for when my kids are older.
 I found myself wanting to sort out one or two sets from each bulk lot but I couldn't find a good tool for tracking the pieces as I found them.
 So I threw together a quick python script to help me keep an inventory of the set pieces as I found them.
 I thought other people might find this useful so I made it a bit more user friendly and I think I'm ready to share.
 I've only tested on Windows so I don't know how it will perform on other operating systems.
-Feel free to report bugs you find, but I'll warn you I have a young toddler and another one the way so bug fixes will only happen sporadically.
+Feel free to report bugs you find, but I'll warn you I have a young toddler and another one the way so bug fixes will happen sporadically at best.

 ***********************************************
 LEGO SET INVENTORY TOOL